git-town/git-town/website/src/commands/sync.md

 By default this command syncs only the current branch.
 The `--all` aka `-a` parameter makes Git Town sync all local branches.

-### --stack / -s

-The `--stack` aka `-s` parameter makes Git Town sync all branches in the stack that the current branch belongs to.

 ### --detached / -d

 The `--detached` aka `-d` flag does not pull updates from the main or perennial